agnesebonfigli99/Progetto_Gruppo5/README.md

-# Progetto_Gruppo5

-#Come si muovono i taxi a New York?
+# Progetto_Gruppo5 : Come si muovono i Taxi a New York?

 In questo progetto
 svolgiamo un'analisi dei taxi a New York.
 In particolare, siamo curiosi di